VedranaGATech/Web-Design-Challenge/README.md

-# Unit 11 Homework: Web Visualization Dashboard
+# Module 11 Challenge : Web Design Challenge

 ## Background

-Data is more powerful when we share it with others!
-Let's use what we've learned about HTML and CSS to create a dashboard featuring the analysis that we've done, as captured in the following image:
+Data becomes more powerful when you share it with others!
+That’s because people can use  data only if they can access it.
+So, we’ll use HTML and CSS to create a dashboard featuring the Latitude vs. X analysis of weather.

 ## Instructions